Rjv-RY/MangaWatch/backend/README.md

 MANGADEX_PASSWORD : yourpassword
 MANGADEX_USERNAME : yourusername
 ```
-(use your own secret, client id, username and password)
+(use a unique secret, client id, username and password)
 - Restart the backend here, or run it if its not already running, same for container.
 - Now, before import ensure you have a stable internet connection, and do not stop the backend app or the docker container until the import is complete.
 - The methods/functions for importing the DB (and the subsequent transformation) are already in the code.